evgenyb/aks-workshops/03-immutable-aks-infrastructure-with-bicep/labs/lab-05/readme.md

 A deployment in ARM has an associated scope, which dictates the scope that resources within that deployment are created in.
 There are various ways to deploy resources across multiple scopes today in ARM templates; this spec describes how similar functionality can be achieved in Bicep.

 Unless otherwise specified, Bicep will assume that a given `.bicep` file is to be deployed at a resource group scope, and will validate resources accordingly.
-If you wish to change this scope, or define a file that can be deployed at multiple scopes, you must use the `targetScope` keyword with either a string or array value as follows:
+If you wish to change this scope, or define a file that can be deployed at multiple scopes, you must use the `targetScope` keyword.

 ## Goals

 In this lab you will learn:

+* How to create a resource group and deploy a module to the resource group
 * How to configure module scopes
-* How to create a resource group and deploy a module to the resource group

-## Task #1 - create template file to create resource groups
+## Task #1 - create Bicep file to create resource groups

 Create new `infra.bicep` file with the following content: